 I appreciate Cruz writing this book, taking the time to tell his story.
 He gives the rest of us, whether you're from Paterson, NJ, or Tulsa, Oklahoma, a feeling of hope.
 Reading his story, reading about his persistence in the face of adversity, makes me want to overcome it in my own life.
 He did it.
 He made it.
 He dreamed big and accomplished it.

-Five stars.
+Five bikes.
 This book was a gift from my mother.